Hexagonal Circular 3-Webs with Reducible Polar Curves of Degree Three: Hexagonal circular 3-webs with M obius symmetries

-There is only one Möbius class of such webs, any representative is formed by horizontal lines $y=const$ and by the orbit of a circle which can be chosen as the unitary one centered at the origin.
+{\bf T2.\ Polar curve splits into conic and coplanar line.} There is only one M\"obius class of such webs, any representative is formed by horizontal lines $y=\text{const}$ and by the orbit of a~circle which can be chosen as the unitary one centered at the origin.